penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/zabbix-agent-passive.md

 After adding the repository, we should be able to install `Zabbix agent 2`.

-!!! info "install zabbix server packages"
+!!! info "install Zabbix agent 2 package"

     Redhat